terra-money/docs/docs/develop/dapp/quick-start/using-terrain-testnet.md

 ## 6. Front-end scaffolding

-Terrain also scaffolds a very simple frontend.
+Terrain also scaffolds a very simple front-end.

 1. In the Terra Station Chrome extension, [switch the network to `testnet`](../../../learn/terra-station/station-guides/testnet.md).